Skip to content

 • Open attention items before changing healthy items.

-• Use updates when you are ready to apply newer releases.
+• Use Manage Updates when you are ready to apply newer skill, runtime, or hub releases.

 • Use Live Map when the issue is about whether a client is connected.